-Top movies up for release in 2019 in cinema and on VOD
+Top movies up for release in 2023 in cinema and on VOD

 Netflix | Amazon | All Release dates

 ' Netflix | Amazon | All Release dates

 DIRECTOR: Adrián Biniez CAST: Horacio Camandule

 Biniez interestingly explores themes as stalking and voyeurism in this slow-paced little gem.
 The antagonist is Jara, a simple supermarket security guard in Montevideo.
 Trough monitoring the supermarkets’ CCTV, Jara secretly falls in love with Julia, a cleaning worker from the night shift.
 After a while, lurking behind his screens just doesn’t do it anymore for Jara and he starts following her through the streets of Montevideo.
 Read more Watch the trailer of Gigante RATING: 69/100

 ' Netflix | Amazon | All Release dates

 It’s easy to overlook Uruguay, locked in between giants Brazil and Argentina.
 The small country has been coined both Latin America’s Switzerland as Latin America’s old folks home.
 But it’s not as dreary as these monikers might suggest.
 Taking the country’s moderate size (approx. 3 million inhabitants) into account, it has a relatively flourishing film industry, and an interesting one too.
 In the early 2000’s, something like a New Uruguayan Cinema began to take shape, which gained international attention.
 Its success culminated with Juan Pablo Rebella and Pablo Stoll winning the Prix du Regard Original Award at the Cannes Festival for Whisky (2003).
 Ever since, the Uruguayan film industry produces about four films a year, which is not bad at all.
 What follows is a short list of must-see Uruguay films, in no particular but chronological order.